-A 10-year-old committed suicide in Colorado after a video of her fighting with classmates went viral on the app Musical.ly.
+A 10-year-old died by suicide in Colorado after a video of her fighting with classmates went viral on the app Musical.ly.
 Ashawnty Davis was on life support for two weeks after her family found her hanging inside of her closet.
 Davis passed away on November 29.
 Her father, Anthony Davis, referred to his daughter as a “child of joy” in an interview with KDVR.
 Anthony says his daughter got into her first fight in October.

 Davis’ mother, Latashia Harris, told KDVR that her daughter had confronted a school bully and the pair had gotten into a fight.
 When video of that fight spread online her father says, “She was devastated.”
 Davis was a student at Sunrise Elementary School where she was in the fifth grade.